DanielBalsam/surv_ai/README.md

 produce a data point.

-Given the stochastic nature of large language models, each data point may vary - however if a large enough sample of agents are used, the models that can be produced can effective for comparative analysis.
+Given the stochastic nature of large language models, each data point may vary - however if a large enough sample of agents are used, the models that can be produced can be effective for comparative analysis.

 The abstraction in this repository that is capable of producing a multi-agent model is referred to as an `Assembly`.
 An assembly takes a hypothesis as an argument and returns a probability estimate that hypothesis is correct.